Kehra: Manor

-The fief on which Kehra manor would be built was granted to Euphemia Kriedt in 1624.
+The fief on which Kehra Manor would be built was granted to Euphemia Kriedt in 1624.
 In 1637, the recently built manor was owned by Kriedt's son-in-law, Heinrich Bade.
 Kriedt's grandson-in-law, Gabriel von Elvering, gained ownership of even more fiefs in the 1660s and according to a 1692 map, the manor's lands stretched as far east as Maapaju border point near the current Mustjõe train station.
 Reitevahe (Arudevahe) inn, which was near the current Lahinguvälja train station, was also a part of the manor.

 Von Elverings regained ownership of the manor after the Great Northern War, but were forced to sell it in 1760 to cover debts.
 Von Breverns, the new owners, lent the manor to Friedrich August von Maydell in the spring of 1820, who subsequently bought it.
 The manor was rebuilt in the 1820s and is still standing.
 In 1847, the manor was sold to Dietrich Johann Georg von Tiesenhausen, who sold it to Alexander Georg Matthias von Essen in 1855.
 In 1864, he gifted the manor to his daughter, Margarethe Gertrude Henriette von Ulrich.
 Her daughter, Marie Jeanette Katharina von Ulrich, inherited the manor in 1904, when her mother died.

 Marie Ulrich gave control of the manor's economic side to the Estonian Agricultural Society (Eestimaa Põllumajanduse Selts) at the end of the 19th century.
 The manor started expanding westwards, to the other side of the current Kreutzwaldi street.
 The manor's granary was built in 1876, the grain dryer in 1912, and the stables in 1914.
 Currently, Kehra ait, the cultural center, and sewing factory are located in these buildings, respectively.
 The agricultural society gained full ownership of the manor in 1914.
 Marie Ulrich continued to live in the manor until she died on June 27, 1926.
 The manor was nationalized on May 7, 1926.

 The state manor drained the nearby wetlands and distributed the land to people for building and farming.
 The manor was sold to the pulp mill in 1937.
-On August 3, 1940 Kehra sovkhoz was formed to replace the state manor.
+On August 3, 1940, Kehra sovkhoz was formed to replace the state manor.
 When German forces occupied Kehra, the sovkhoz became the state manor again.
-On April 18, 1945 the state manor was converted back into a sovkhoz one last time.
-Now under the Soviet rule, the manor building was used as a nursery until 1956, and as a hospital between 1956-1994.
+On April 18, 1945, the state manor was converted back into a sovkhoz one last time.
+Now under the Soviet rule, the manor building was used as a nursery until 1956, and as a hospital between 1956 and 1994.
 The sovkhoz ceased operations on July 17, 1995.
 The manor is currently privately owned.